 Choose General Settings then Configure Platform Settings

-Set the URL to the url of the survey server
+Set the URL to the url of the survey server.

-A Username and Password may be needed to download files from the server.
+If the server is setup to prevent public access to the forms, you will need to enter a valid username and password to connect to the server.
+You can use your own details to test the settings and download the forms, but we recommend that each enumerator has their own account to allow easy tracking of who uploads which records.

 Return to the General Settings and ensure that the Platform is set to ODK Aggregate